 and that’s one thing that we’re lacking severely in the industry right now.

-Joshua Corman: It’s also some people mishear when I say we’re
+Joshua Corman: It’s also some people mishear when I say we’re using older things,

 that newer equals better.
 Some of these newer technologies are very sophisticated, and